-In addition to the guidelines mentioned for one-to-one and one-to-many communication, be sure to consider the following guidelines when accessing websites.
+In addition to the guidelines for one-to-one and one-to-many communication, consider the following guidelines when accessing websites.

-- Remember that all websites belong to someone else.
+- All websites belong to someone.
 The people who pay the bills get to make the rules governing usage.
 Information may be free—or it may not be!
 Be sure you check.

-- Do not assume that any information you find online is up-to-date and/or accurate.
-Remember that new technologies allow just about anyone to be a publisher, but not all people have discovered the responsibilities which accompany publishing.
+- Do not assume information online is up-to-date or accurate.
+New technologies allow anyone to be a publisher, but not everyone has discovered the responsibilities which accompany publishing.

-- Remember that unless you are sure that security and authentication technology is in use, that any information you submit to a system is being transmitted over the Internet "in the clear", with no protection from viewing or forgery by unauthorized third-parties.
+- Unless you are sure encryption is in use, assume information is being transmitted over the Internet in the clear, with no protection from viewing or forgery by unauthorized third parties.

-Vandalism may result in cancellation of privileges and/or criminal prosecution.
-This includes, but is not limited to, hardware abuse, contamination, deletion or reconfiguration of data or degradation of system performance in any way.
+Vandalism may result in the cancellation of privileges or criminal prosecution.
+This includes hardware abuse, contamination, deletion, reconfiguration of data or degradation of system performance in any way.